jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/addtobalanceof.md

     _Virtual references:_

     * [`_transferFrom`](/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/-_transferfrom.md)
 2. Forward to the internal function to properly account for the added balance.
+If the message sender is a feeless address, don't refund held fees.

     ```
-    _addToBalanceOf(_projectId, _amount, _memo, _metadata);
+    _addToBalanceOf(_projectId, _amount, _memo, !isFeelessAddress[msg.sender] _metadata);
     ```

     _Internal references:_